 General Senate meetings shall be conducted according to the most recent edition of Roberts' Rules of Order, a copy of which shall be available at every Senate meeting.

-Pursuant to the requirements of the Brown Act, the Senate shall abide by the following mandates:
+The Senate shall abide by all requirements of the Brown Act including the following mandates:

 All meetings shall be open to the public.